liushunyu/awesome-direct-preference-optimization/README.md

 A list of selected papers in our survey paper titled "[A Survey of Direct Preference Optimization]()" (coming soon).

-*If you find a missing paper or a possible mistake in our survey, please feel free to create an issue or pull a request here.
+*If you find a missing paper or a possible mistake in our survey, please feel free to open an issue or pull a request here.
 I am more than glad to receive your advice.
 Thanks!*

 ## 📚 Citation
 If you find this survey useful for your research, please consider citing